abinit/abinit/doc/tutorial/spin.md

 at [x+1/2,y,1/2] would possess a down magnetization etc...
 To describe such a structure, a unit cell with two atoms is sufficient, [0,0,0] and [1/2,0,1/2].
-The atoms will be given opposite magnetization with the help of the variable [[spinat]].
+The two atoms will be given opposite magnetization with the help of the variable [[spinat]].

-Copy the file *$ABI_TESTS/tutorial/Input/tspin_2.in* in *Work_spin*.
+Copy the file *$ABI_TESTS/tutorial/Input/tspin_2.abi* in *Work_spin*.

-{% dialog tests/tutorial/Input/tspin_2.in %}
+{% dialog tests/tutorial/Input/tspin_2.abi %}

 This is your input file.
-Modify the *tspin_x.files* file accordingly.

-You can run the calculation, then you should edit the *tspin_2.in* file, and briefly look at the two changes with respect to the file *tspin_1.in*: the unit cell basis vectors [[rprim]], and the new [[spinat]].
+You can run the calculation, then you should edit the *tspin_2.in* file, and briefly look at the two changes with respect to the file *tspin_1.abi*: the unit cell basis vectors [[rprim]], and the new [[spinat]].

-Note also we use now [[nsppol]] = 1 and [[nspden]] = 2: this combination of values is only valid when performing a strictly antiferromagnetic calculation: nspden = 2 means that we have 2 independent components for the charge density while nsppol = 1 means that we have 1 independent component for the wave-functions.
+Note also that we use now [[nsppol]] = 1 and [[nspden]] = 2: this combination of values is only valid when performing a strictly antiferromagnetic (AFM) calculation: nspden = 2 means that we have 2 independent components for the charge density while nsppol = 1 means that we have 1 independent component for the wave-functions.
-In that case, ABINIT uses the so-called Shubnikov symmetries, to perform calculations twice faster than with [[nsppol]] = 2 and [[nspden]] = 2.
+In that case, ABINIT uses the so-called Shubnikov symmetries, to perform calculations twice faster than with [[nsppol]] = 2 and [[nspden]] = 2 (spin up and down channels are equivalent by symmetry in the case of perfect AFM cases).
 The symmetry of the crystal is not the full fcc symmetry anymore, since the symmetry must now preserve the magnetization of each atom.
-ABINIT is nevertheless able to detect such symmetry belonging to the Shubnikov groups and correctly finds that the cell is primitive, which would not be the case if we had the same vector [[spinat]] on each atom.
+ABINIT is nevertheless able to detect such symmetry belonging to the Shubnikov groups and correctly finds that the cell is primitive, which would not be the case if we had the same vector [[spinat]] on each atom (FM case).

-If we now run the calculation again, this total computation time is approximately 30 seconds on a recent CPU.
+If we now run this AFM calculation, this total computation time is approximately 10-20 seconds on a recent CPU.
-If we look at the eigenvalues and occupations, they are again filled with a factor 2, which comes from the symmetry considerations alluded to above, and not from the "usual" spin degeneracy: the potential for spin-up is equal to the potential for spin-down, shifted by the antiferromagnetic translation vector.
+If we look at the eigenvalues and occupations, they are again filled with a factor 2, which comes from the symmetry considerations aforementioned, and not from the "usual" spin degeneracy: the potential for spin-up is equal to the potential for spin-down, shifted by the antiferromagnetic translation vector.
 Eigenenergies are identical for spin-up and spin-down, but wavefunctions are shifted one with respect to the other.

 ```
-kpt#   1, nband= 16, wtk=  0.05556, kpt=  0.0833  0.0833  0.1250 (reduced coord)
+ kpt#   1, nband= 20, wtk=  0.25000, kpt=  0.1250  0.1250  0.2500 (reduced coord)
--0.60539  -0.47491  -0.42613  -0.39022  -0.35974  -0.34377  -0.28895  -0.28828
--0.25314  -0.24042  -0.22943  -0.14218   0.20264   0.26203   0.26641   0.62158
+  -2.75606   -2.71227   -1.51270   -1.50656   -1.50211   -1.46164   -1.45614   -1.45485
+   0.25613    0.34136    0.38202    0.41368    0.41915    0.46180    0.48400    0.50628
+   0.52100    0.54004    0.56337    0.64500
       occupation numbers for kpt#   1
+   2.00000    2.00000    2.00000    2.00000    2.00000    2.00000    2.00000    2.00000
- 2.00000   2.00000   2.00000   1.99997   1.99945   1.99728   1.50632 1.48106
+   2.00000    2.00000    2.00000    2.00000    2.00000    2.00000    2.00000    2.00000
- 0.15660   0.04652   0.01574   0.00000   0.00000   0.00000   0.00000 0.00000
+   1.95186    0.00000    0.00000    0.00000
 ```

-How do we know we have magnetic order?
+The total magnetization being zero we can question how do we know we have magnetic order?
-The density of states used for bcc Fe will not be useful since the net magnetization is zero and we have as many up and down electrons.
+Indeed, the DOS will not be useful since the net we have as many up and down electrons.
-The magnetization is reflected in the existence of distinct up and down electronic densities, whose sum is the total density and whose difference yields the net magnetization density at each point in real space.

-In particular, the integral of the magnetization around each atom will give an indication of the magnetic moment carried by this particular atom.
-A first estimation is printed out by ABINIT.
-You can read:
+We can however look at the integrated magnetization around each atom to have an indication of the magnetic moment carried by each atom:

 ```
  Integrated electronic and magnetization densities in atomic spheres:
  ---------------------------------------------------------------------
  Radius=ratsph(iatom), smearing ratsm=  0.0000.
 Diff(up-dn)=approximate z local magnetic moment.
  Atom    Radius    up_density   dn_density  Total(up+dn)  Diff(up-dn)
-    1   2.00000     3.327892     2.990936      6.318828     0.336956
+    1   2.00000     7.748236     6.575029     14.323265     1.173206
-    2   2.00000     2.986707     3.323643      6.310350    -0.336936
+    2   2.00000     6.575029     7.748236     14.323265    -1.173206
  ---------------------------------------------------------------------
-  Sum:              6.314599     6.314579     12.629179     0.000020
+  Sum:             14.323265    14.323265     28.646531    -0.000000
- Total magnetization (from the atomic spheres):             0.000020
+ Total magnetization (from the atomic spheres):            -0.000000
  Total magnetization (exact up - dn):                      -0.000000
 ================================================================================
 ```

-and obtain a rough estimation of the magnetic moment of each atom (strongly dependent on the radius used to project the charge density):
+which gives (dependent on the radius used to project the charge density):

-    magnetization of atom 1= 0.33696
+    magnetization of atom 1= 1.173206
-    magnetization of atom 2=-0.33693
+    magnetization of atom 2=-1.173206

-But here we want more precise results...
-To perform the integration, we will use the utility *cut3d* which yields an interpolation of the magnetization at any point in space. *cut3d* is one of the executables of the ABINIT package and is installed together with abinit.
+Another way to get integrated atom magnetization can be done by using the utility *cut3d* which yields an interpolation of the magnetization at any point in space.
+*cut3d* is one of the executables of the ABINIT package and is installed together with abinit.
 For the moment cut3d is interactive, and we will use it through a very primitive script (written in Python) to perform a rough estimate of the magnetization on each atom.
 You can have a look at the [magnetization.py program](spin_assets/magnetization.py), and note